cyberstainbot/AppezaMirrorBot/README.md

 [![Priiiyo](https://telegra.ph/file/9f79dea91ab7cda63dc46.jpg)](http://t.me/PriiiyoMirror)

 # Priiiyo Mirror Bot
-This is a telegram bot writen in python for mirroring files on the internet to our beloved Google Drive.
+A Telegram bot which can mirror all your links to Google drive!
+This is the Modified version.

 # Features supported: